medfreeman/RogueSquadron3DInstaller/README.md

 ## Compilation

 - Clone this repository or download and extract archive
-- Right-click on RS3DInstaller_nglide_102.nsi or RS3DInstaller_nglide_103.nsi, then click 'Compile in nsis'
+- Right-click on RS3DInstaller_nglide_102.nsi or RS3DInstaller_nglide_103.nsi, then click 'Compile NSIS Script'
 - Run the resulting executable, et voila !

 ## Installation